FlipDyn with Control: Resource Takeover Games with Dynamics: Introduction

 \section{Introduction}

-The rapid growth of automation, computation, and communication technologies, such as the Internet of Things (IoT) and 5G high-speed networks, has facilitated deeper integration between cyber and physical systems.
-This integration has brought about significant transformations in the realm of cyber-physical systems (CPS) across various industrial sectors and critical infrastructures, including medical devices, traffic control, process control, industrial control systems, the power grid, autonomous vehicles, manufacturing, and transportation~\cite{rajkumar2010cyber,baheti2011cyber,lee2016introduction}.
-However, alongside the benefits of these advancements, there has also been a notable surge in adversarial activities, wherein malicious actors exploit the connectivity between the cyber and physical parts of the system~\cite{cardenas2008research,parkinson2017cyber,lun2019state}, resulting in potential damages and vulnerabilities.
-To fortify CPS against these vulnerabilities, novel paradigms are emerging at the intersection of game theory~\cite{tushar2023survey}, control theory~\cite{lun2019state}, and machine learning~\cite{wickramasinghe2018generalization}, paving the way for strategic defense mechanisms.

-The security attributes of any CPS are broadly classified into three categories; confidentiality, integrity, and availability~\cite{avizienis2004basic}.
-Any type of attack on CPS impacts one or multiple of these attributes.
-Confidentiality in a CPS is focused on preventing adversaries from deducing the states of the dynamical system or its measurements.
-This is achieved by safeguarding against eavesdropping activities that may occur between different components of the CPS.
-Integrity, on the other hand, revolves around upholding the system's operational goals.
-This is done by discouraging and identifying deceptive attacks on the information exchanged between various components within the CPS.
-Lastly, availability signifies the system's capability to sustain its operational objectives.
-This is ensured by actively countering denial-of-service (DOS) attacks that may target different components of the CPS.
+\IEEEPARstart{T}{he} integration of cyber and physical systems, driven by advancements in automation, computation, and communication technologies has transformed numerous industries, such as medical devices, traffic control, industrial systems, power grids, and autonomous vehicles~\cite{rajkumar2010cyber,baheti2011cyber,lee2016introduction}.
+However, this connectivity has also amplified adversarial risks, with malicious actors exploiting system vulnerabilities~\cite{cardenas2008research,parkinson2017cyber,lun2019state}.
+To mitigate these risks, new approaches combining game theory~\cite{fotiadis2022concurrent,tushar2023survey,zhu2015game}, control theory~\cite{bai2017kalman,lun2019state}, and machine learning~\cite{wickramasinghe2018generalization} have emerged to design resilient defense strategies.

-In this work, an adversary targets both confidentiality and integrity by taking control of a dynamical system when the system is in a vulnerable state.
-The adversary can then send malicious control signals to drive the system to undesirable states.
-Such actions can lead to permanent damage, disrupting services and causing operational losses.
-Therefore, it becomes imperative to develop defensive strategies to continuously scan and act against adversarial behavior while striking a balance between operating costs and system performance.
-This paper puts forth a framework to formally model the problem of dynamic resource takeovers, design effective defense policies and analyze their performance.
+The security attributes of any cyber-physical system (CPS) are broadly classified into three categories: confidentiality, integrity, and availability~\cite{avizienis2004basic}.
+In this work, we consider an adversary who targets both confidentiality and integrity by taking control of a dynamical system when it enters a vulnerable state.
+The adversary then sends malicious control signals~\cite{liu2021flipit} to drive the system to undesirable states~\cite{kontouras2014adversary,kontouras2015covert}.
+Such actions can cause permanent damage, disrupt services, and lead to operational losses.
+Therefore, it is imperative to develop defensive strategies that continuously detect and counter adversarial behavior while balancing operating costs and system performance.
+This paper introduces a framework that models the problem of dynamic resource takeovers and designs defense policies with guarantees on their performance.